 2. Data is collected on every candidate in that pool.
 Data includes teacher feedback from previous year teacher, teacher feedback from current year teacher, standardized test scores (NJ-SLA if available, and AimsWeb spring and fall assessments), grade point average, DRA level and/or work samples, COGATs (administered in the spring).
 This info is collected by Ms. Meyer.

-3. The data for each candidate is reviewed by the AA&E committee.
+3. The data for each candidate is reviewed by administration, Ms. Meyer and the classroom teacher.
 There is no standard "cutoff number," as it fluctuates based on the instructional levels offered in the general ed classroom.
 Based on this data, a determination is made as to whether a student's needs are being met in the general ed classroom or if a student would benefit from AA&E services.

 4. Parents of all candidates and all teachers will be notified of the results of the data review.